james-stoup/heatwave/README.md

 ### Manual Way

-To install this manually, clone this repo and then install all neede requirements use pip like so:
+To install this manually clone this repo and then install the dependencies using pip:

 ```
 git clone https://github.com/james-stoup/heatwave.git